Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights

-\textit{ii) Programming support for configurable interconnects and design exploration:} While configurable interconnects can support varying communication patterns and dynamic data movement of sparse computations, the compilation support is required for programming configurable switches of the interconnect for facilitating such execution for various dataflows.
-This is because, configurable interconnects often employ parameterized multi-level switches and switches with many-to-many links between source and destination switches (e.g., \cite{kwon2017rethinking, qin2020sigma}).
+\textit{ii) Programming of configurable interconnects and design exploration:} Configurable interconnections can support various communication patterns and dynamic data movement for sparse computations.
+But, compilation support is needed to program them as they often contain parameterized multi-level switches and switches with many-to-many links between source and destination (e.g., \cite{kwon2017rethinking, qin2020sigma}).
 Depending on the interconnect topology and optimized dataflow, the compiler may need to select efficient paths for distributing data from source to destination switches.
-Additionally, the underlying topology (e.g., lack of multi-hop connectivity) may not support some dataflows (e.g., spatiotemporal accumulation of partial outputs that are produced by distant PEs).
-Further, systematic methodology for mapping communication flow onto interconnect topology can enable design space exploration of efficient interconnects that are required for accelerating required ML models, with the minimum overhead of run-time reconfiguration of the interconnect switches to support varying dataflows.
+Additionally, the underlying topology (e.g., lack of multi-hop connectivity) \emph{may not} support some dataflows (e.g., spatiotemporal accumulation of partial outputs from distant PEs in the absence of multi-hop connectivity).
+Further, a systematic methodology for mapping communication onto interconnect topology can enable design space exploration of interconnects needed for accelerating target ML models, allowing minimum overhead of \emph{run-time reconfiguration} of the interconnect to support various dataflows.